JordanL2/ModularCalculator/README.md

 # Bugs

 * Unit normalisation: "1 joule / 1 m^3" gets simplified to "1 pascal" - Even Google has this issue
-* Display widgets - optimalHeight not quite perfect, having to subtract 20 from width to avoid text clipping, sometimes results in extra line not needed
+* Display widgets - optimalHeight not quite perfect, sometimes results in extra line not needed
 * Fix "This plugin supports grabbing the mouse only for popup windows" warning